edcarp/python-novice-esces/_episodes/02-numpy.md

 ~~~
 {: .output}

-which is the average inflammation per patient across all days.
+which is the average wave height per month across all years.

 > ## Slicing Strings